PODCAST: Are You Using Sunscreen Correctly?Sep. 13, 2022

 ZACH: Yeah, we talk so much about preventative medicine, preventative care.
 Sunscreen is like an ultimate use of that.

-ZACH: In my research, I found that there are kinds of sunscreen: physical sunscreen and chemical sunscreen.
+ZACH: In my research, I found that there are actually two kinds of sunscreen: physical sunscreen and chemical sunscreen.
 This was news to me when I started looking into this.
 I just thought there was sunscreen.
 Could you explain to us the difference between those two?

 ANNIE: Chemical sunscreen has been around for a long time and is what you're going to find on the shelves most of the time.
 But, if we go way back to thinking about people surfing, what did they have?
 Those big white stripes on their faces?
 That's zinc oxide.
 That's physical sunscreen.
 And we've always known that's the best sunscreen.
 And that's why on the beach, you'll always see those.
 And then they came out with fun colors and stuff just to make people wear them, because you're going to get a better coverage with it.
 But they're not very elegant to wear.
 They're thick, they're heavy.
 But now they've become more elegant and they're better and easier to use.
 So physical sunscreens — just to give you an example of what they do — put a coating on your skin.
 The sun comes down, hits it, bounces off.
-A chemical sunscreen will the sun into it and then turn it into heat and release it.
+A chemical sunscreen will actually absorb the sun into it and then turn it into heat and release it.
 So that's how they actually — and easy way to say — how they work.

 ZACH: If you go to the store and you just buy a generic sunscreen, right, is that going to be physical or chemical?

-ANNIE: So, you look at the label.
+ANNIE: So, you have to look at the label.

 Annie: Yeah, you're going to find both.
 You're going to find a lot more physicals coming out now just because we found that they are much better on the skin.
 But you do have to read the label to see.
-And sometimes you turn the box over to find it.
+And sometimes you have to turn the box over to find it.

 ZACH: Read the fine print, right?